hplush/slowreader/README.md

 - `pnpm format`: run code style formatting tool for all files.
 - `pnpm clean`: remove all temporary files.

-We use pnpm’s feature to run scripts in parallel by having scripts like `test:types`, `test:audit` and then run all those scripts by prefix.
+We use pnpm’s feature to run scripts in parallel by having scripts like `test:types`, `test:audit` and then run all `test:*` scripts in all projects by prefix.

 ## Synchronization Protocol